neha-kay/Kiko-plus/_posts/2017-08-06-note-organization-guide.md

 _Gasp!_

-Afterall, what's the point of taking the time to write out notes if there's no organized way of retrieving or re-viewing them?
-If my current note-taking habits continue at this rate, quite soon I'll have 1,000+ notes, all of which would serve their purpose far better with a system that allowed for easy searching and access.

 That got me thinking about various platforms I could formalize a structure with.
-Throughout June, I cultivated the system described below.
+Throughout June, I cultivated the system described below; in other words, re-hauling and re-organizing those 800 notes into a beautiful under-10-second retrieval system.

 This is by no means the *best* way to organize one's notes but it's the way that works quite well for me.